 Veterano is a multi-genre producer from northern California’s Bay Area.
 He has produced for Joe Budden, Kam Moye, Kool G Rap, Nino Bless, Planet Asia, Ras Kass, Royce Da 5’9″, Skillz, Slaughterhouse, and many more.
 Veterano recently signed to the label 3sixty5 Records for a three album deal.
-The first project is titled Good Form, being a conceptual and experimental album, along with filming three music videos.
+The first project, Good Form, being a conceptual and experimental album, along with filming three music videos.

 “Naturally Born” is a single from the upcoming Coalmine Records compilation, Unearthed.
 This track features Juice Crew legend Kool G Rap, Main Source frontman Large Professor, and Mobb Deep affiliate Big Noyd.
 Veteran producer Ayatollah from Queens laces the beat.
 Additional appearances from Unearthed include Pharoahe Monch, Sean Price, The Artifacts, Apathy, Rah Digga, Fashawn, Billy Danze, Torae, and more.